Skip to main content

 rice bran and Reduced LDL Cholesterol

-• Studied populations: Adults with metabolic syndrome, overweight/obese adults
+• Studied populations: adults with metabolic syndrome, overweight/obese adults with cardiometabolic risk factors

 Caveats: Available evidence is overwhelmingly positive — clinical literature in this area is subject to publication bias (null-result studies are less likely to be published or indexed).
-Evidence base is small (only 4 studies) — conclusions should be considered preliminary.
-Most studies used rice bran oil or whole rice bran; effects may vary by form, but data insufficient to differentiate.
+Most studies focused on rice bran oil rather than whole rice bran, and effects may vary by form.
+The evidence base is small (only 5 studies), though consistent.

 Doses used in studies